deadseal001/Regex_Tutorial/README.md

 ### Flags
 In Regex, flags are used to define the search.
-* `i` with this flag, the search won't care about capital letter or lowercase.
+* `i` with this flag, the search will ignore character case.
 * `g` with this flag, the search will return all matches in the request sting.
 Without it, only the first match will be returned.
 * `m` Means multiline mode.
 * `s` Enables "dotall" mode, that allows a dot `.` to match newline character `\n`.